 Inexpensive to make and uses very few charcoal briquettes to bake food.

-The foil and cardboard box is not highly durable and has to be handled with care.
-It is a great short term solution but not the best option for a longer-term event.
+The foil and cardboard box are not highly durable and have to be handled with care.
+It is a great short-term solution but not the best option for a longer-term event.
 Outside use only.